-This has meant, historically, that as far as the US approach to the North American circumpolar region is concerned, at the state level, there is a tenuous link between the promotion of civil society and human security beyond the context of environmental issues.
+This has meant, historically, that as far as the U.S. approach to the North American circumpolar region is concerned, at the state level, there is a tenuous link between the promotion of civil society and human security beyond the context of environmental issues.
 Indeed, there is no region, and no geopolitical discourse which connects people and place outside of a fairly narrowly and empirically defined environmental agenda.
-State Department expertise until recently consisted mainly of personnel previously assigned to border security and INS, and State Department interest, and with respect to the work of the Council was limited to concern with scientific, environmental and technical issues which affect the state of Alaska or the US in general.
-As such, Washington's failure to engage on the level of a circumpolar north has been criticized by Canadians and Europeans, but on the other hand, it has given Canada opportunity to navigate the Arctic Council, to some extent, freed from the confines of a formal and separate bilateral relationship with the US on indigenous issues-particularly in the area of initiatives to strengthen the role of indigenous peoples in regional government.
-This includes Canadian support of, and cooperation with trans-national NGOs such as the Inuit Circumpolar Conference, and the Inuit Tapirisat.
+State Department expertise until recently consisted mainly of personnel previously assigned to border security and INS, and State Department interest with respect to the work of the Arctic Council was limited to concern with scientific, environmental and technical issues which affect the state of Alaska or the U.S.A. in general.
+As such, Washington's failure to engage on the level of a circumpolar north has been criticized by Canadians and Europeans, but on the other hand, it has given Canada opportunity to navigate the Arctic Council, to some extent, freed from the confines of a formal and separate bilateral relationship with the U.S. on indigenous issues-particularly in the area of initiatives to strengthen the role of indigenous peoples in regional government.
+This includes Canadian support of, and cooperation with transnational NGOs such as the Inuit Circumpolar Conference, and the Inuit Tapirisat.

-On the other hand, it has created an important point of division between Canada and the U.S., particularly in terms of the recent U.S. government push in favor of drilling for oil in the ANWR, proponents of this project claiming that oil from the refuge would lessen dependence on foreign oil, help bring down energy prices, provide jobs and ease the country's growing trade imbalance.
+On the other hand, it has created an important point of division between Canada and the U.S.A., particularly in terms of the recent U.S. government push in favor of drilling for oil in the ANWR, proponents of this project claiming that tapping the refuge would decrease to be depended on foreign oil, to help bring down energy prices, provide jobs and ease the country's growing trade imbalance.
+There are also arguments saying that modern technology would limit the area needed to drill.
 But where the U.S. government claims that their indigenous populations are "on board", there may well be significant effects upon quality of life for Gwitch'in on the other side of the nearby Canadian boundary.
 They fear the decline of the Porcupine Caribou herd upon which they rely as a major food source.

-While clearly there is tremendous room for improvement, the Canadian government has found itself more closely aligned with scientific research which supports indigenous knowledge and science which aligns with indigenous interests in certain strategic cases, such as that of the Gwitch'in in Old Crow3.
-A potentially powerful ally, the Government of Canada, has supported the interests of the Vuntut Gwitch'in in ways the U.S. Government would not.
-At one point it has offered "oil" for "oil"- lucrative compensation for loss of oil revenues and supplies from ANWR lands to be made up from other energy sources in northern Canada such as the Tar sands.
-The offer was, however, rebuffed.
+While clearly there is tremendous room for improvement, the Canadian government has found itself more closely aligned with scientific research which supports indigenous knowledge and science which aligns with indigenous interests in certain strategic cases, such as that of the Gwitch'in in Old Crow.
+A potentially powerful ally, the Government of Canada, has fought for the interests of the Vuntut Gwitch'in in ways the U.S. Government would not.
+It has issues declarations voicing its disapproval of the ANWR oil projects, particularly the most recent proposal to drill in the ANWR coastal plains.
+Their resistance is based on upon the fear hat drilling will disrupt the Porcupine caribou calving grounds resulting in a serious loss of Gwitch'in traditional food sources.
+But it is also contextualized within a Canadian security discourse in which sovereignty in the Arctic in increasingly important.